 Problems with black bodies from some suppliers: We tested existing products from a number of manufacturers and found serious issues (over-maturity producing bloating, warping and glaze bubbling; washed out glazes, jet-black colored pugged clay indicating use of raw MnO2).

 This clay is plastic, it throws and forms well (even if soft).
-It generates plenty of slip on throwing.
-The body is made from 60% of our native A3 stoneware clay; to that we add kaolin, silica, bentonite, raw umber and talc.
+It generates plenty of slip on throwing and is quite smooth.
 Raw umber is a natural soil/clay, so it has the same handling precautions as other clays.

-Coffee contains approximately 0.5% of MnO.
-Maximum firing is cone 6, 2200F, beyond that manganese fumes will be released as raw umber decomposes, this will cause glaze pinholing (also, the fumes are hazardous, be sure to use proper kiln ventilation).
+Chemically, Coffee clay contains approximately 1% MnO.
+Maximum firing is cone 6, 2200F (because beyond that manganese fumes can be released as the raw umber decomposes).
 Use cones to verify that your electronic controller or kiln sitter is not firing beyond cone 6.
 For more toxicity information please see the article Managance in Clay Bodies at digitalfire.com.

 Bisque firing can be done at the same temperature as other bodies (we bisque around 1850F).

 To get the best defect-free surface please consider using a drop-and-hold firing schedule, for example the PLC6DS schedule.
 If crystallization during cooling is not an issue, glazes will give optimum results if slow-cooled also (e.g. the C6DHSC schedule).

 Commercial brush-on glazes offer many colors and surfaces.
 For functional ware check for glaze fit (vital for quality functional ware).
 Do not assume food safety of brightly colored glazes in your kiln and with layering without a leach test (e.g. GLLE test).
 Consider using a transparent or white liner glaze for food surfaces.